RameshGKR/WCET-analysis-for-model-predictive-controllers/README.md

 ![System architecture](./fig/system_architecture.svg)
 ## Requirements
-The project was designed on a Windows machine and expects the following software to be installed.
+The project was created on a Windows machine and expects the following software to be installed.
 - Python
 	- Numpy
 	- IMPACT